tgr-braiins/braiins-os-docs/braiins-os-plus-en/source/Configuration/index_configuration.rst

 The *psu_power_limit* can hold numeric values (min.
 100 and max.
 5000), representing the PSU power limit (in Watts) for three hashboards and the control board.

-Alternatively, it's possible to turn on autotuning automatically after the installation finishes specifying the ``--power-limit POWER_LIMIT``   argument in the installation command.
+Alternatively, it's possible to turn on autotuning automatically after the installation finishes with the ``Set Power Limit`` option (or with the ``--power-limit POWER_LIMIT``   argument in the installation command).

 *********************
 Dynamic Power Scaling